benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 _[45 minutes]_

-- Before we wrap up, let's talk about how we can use these features now
+- Before we wrap up, let's quickly talk about how we can use these features now

 /////